-- 4.3.8 Employ modern investigative techniques such as: DNA, remote video surveillance, firearms and tool marks. - Objective 5: Provide an additional 10,000 experience-days of access annually to new year-round appreciative wildlife experiences on at least 10 State Game Commission wildlife areas or other lands and/or opportunities to participate in specialized NMDGF conservation activities by 2012. - Strategy 5.1: Implement a Gaining Access Into Nature (GAIN) project that demonstrates the conservation and economic benefits of managing lands for new types of wildlife-associated recreation.
+Objective 5: Provide at least 10,000 experience-days of access annually to new year-round appreciative wildlife experiences on at least 25 State Game Commission wildlife areas or other lands and/or opportunities to participate in specialized NMDGF conservation activities by 2012.

+Strategy 5.1: Implement Gaining Access Into Nature (GAIN) opportunities that demonstrate the conservation and economic benefits of new types of wildlife-associated recreation.